-While there are many things you could do to enhance the appearance of your property, giving it a fresh coat of paint can make all the difference.
+While there are many things you could do to enhance your property’s appearance, giving it a fresh coat of paint can make all the difference.
 It can turn a dull, lackluster room into a soothing or robust environment and dramatically improve its curb appeal.

-That said, when it comes to paint, choosing the right color is key.
+That said, when it comes to painting, choosing the right color is key.
 You should choose a color that appeals to the largest population of renters.
-Unfortunately, this is one area that many landlords, especially those less experience, fail to execute properly.
+Unfortunately, this is one area that many landlords, especially those less experienced, fail to execute properly.

 So, in today’s blog, we’ll share with you 5 tips for choosing the best paint for your rental property.